top of page

 Founder Intent & Development Priorities

-The following improvements the intended roadmap, based on projected monthly surplus and responsible budgeting.
+The following improvements and the intended roadmap, based on projected monthly surplus and responsible budgeting.

 All timelines depend on actual revenue, costs, and the pace of community development.